MaitrayeeK/MaitrayeeK/README.md

 ---

-⚙️ Passionate about Artificial Intelligence technologies, I thrive on pushing the boundaries of innovation.
-Proficient in JavaScript's full-stack frameworks.

-👩🏻‍💻 I am dedicated to continuous learning and consistently acquire new skills and technologies to expand my expertise.
-By staying abreast of the latest technologies, I continually enhance my skill set.
+⚙️ Passionate about Artificial Intelligence technologies, Proficient in JavaScript's full-stack frameworks.
+I am dedicated to continuous learning and consistently acquiring new skills and technologies to expand my expertise.

-⭐ Dedicated to honing expertise in Artificial Intelligence, Cloud Computing, and DevOps technologies, I am committed to strengthen my proficiency in full-stack web development.
+⭐ Committed to honing my proficiency in Artificial Intelligence, Cloud Computing, DevOps technologies, and full-stack web development.

 ----